OSTRICH2: Solver for Complex String Constraints: Introduction

-The following is a list of main features of OSTRICH2: \begin{description} \item[(F1)] SMT-LIB Unicode String theory inputs. \item[(F2)] Native support of features of ECMAScript regular expressions (e.g. lookaround assertions, capture groups, references). \item[(F3)] Native support of replaceall and, more generally, complex string transductions using a more comprehensive \emph{regular constraint propagation} strategy, which \emph{combines} backward and forward regular propagations for a plethora of complex functions. \item[(F4)] An extensive portfolio of solving strategies that includes a cost-enriched string solver (CE-Str) \cite{atva2020}, a list-based ADT solver (ADT-Str), and preprocessings (length/character-count abstraction). \end{description}
+The following is a list of main features of OSTRICH2: \begin{description} \item[(F1)] SMT-LIB Unicode String theory inputs. \item[(F2)] Native support of features of ECMAScript regular expressions (e.g., lookaround assertions, capture groups, and references; back-references are supported only in the replacement string of \texttt{replace} and \texttt{replace\_all}, not in the matching expression). \item[(F3)] Native support of \texttt{replace\_all} and, more generally, complex string transductions using a more comprehensive \emph{regular constraint propagation} strategy, which \emph{combines} backward and forward regular propagations for a plethora of complex functions. \item[(F4)] An extensive portfolio of solving strategies that includes a cost-enriched string solver (CE-Str) \cite{atva2020}, a list-based ADT solver (ADT-Str), and preprocessings (length/character-count abstraction). \end{description}

+\paragraph*{Related Tools.} Over the past decade, numerous string solvers have been proposed, employing techniques such as bit-vector encodings, automata-based propagation, and reductions to word equations.
+Several early or now-unsupported tools do not handle SMT-LIB 2.6 and are no longer actively maintained, including HAMPI~\cite{HAMPI}, Kaluza~\cite{kaluza}, STRANGER~\cite{stranger}, S3~\cite{S3}, Norn~\cite{DBLP:conf/cav/AbdullaACHRRS15}, Trau~\cite{trau2}, and members of the Z3Str family such as Z3str3~\cite{z3str3} and Z3str3RE~\cite{z3str3re}.
+These solvers contributed important techniques such as word-equation reasoning with advanced heuristics and direct regular expression support, but have not appeared in recent SMT-COMP competitions and are not included in our evaluation.

+Our comparisons focus on state-of-the-art, actively maintained SMT solvers with SMT-LIB 2.6 support.
+Z3-alpha~\cite{z3alpha}, which builds on Z3str4~\cite{z3str4} and Z3~\cite{z3}, remains actively maintained and incorporates strategy synthesis over multiple string-solving backends.
+Z3~\cite{z3} and cvc5~\cite{cvc5} combine rewriting, word-equation decomposition, and regular constraint reasoning.
+Z3-Noodler~\cite{noodler} introduces a stabilization algorithm that propagated information on regular constraints to a selected word equation until the inferred regular languages on both sides stabilize.
+The solver is complete for the chain-free fragment but does not support string transductions or \texttt{replace\_all}.

+The original OSTRICH solver~\cite{ostrich} implemented a backward regular constraint propagation strategy, providing completeness for the straight-line fragment and support for transductions.
+Subsequent extensions added the cost-enriched solver CE-Str~\cite{atva2020} and ECMAScript-style regex support~\cite{popl22}.
+OSTRICH2, described in this paper, is the first to combine these capabilities with additional preprocessing, a newly implemented ADT-based solver, and a portfolio orchestration of multiple engines, as detailed in Section~\ref{sec:architecture}.